-What makes Go Like The Wind special?
+What makes Go Like the Wind special?

 What makes our staff special?

-The staff at GLTW likes and respects children and firmly believes in their innate ability to learn.
+Our staff at GLTW likes and respects children and firmly believes in their innate ability to learn.
 They are committed to delivering authentic Montessori methods and curriculum at every level of our school.
 Our teachers have a profound respect for each child individualizing instruction and addressing each child’s unique learning style.
-They challenge each child 1-1 and in small groups to learn at their own pace and in their own way.
+They challenge each child 1:1 and in small groups to learn at their own pace and in their own way.
 Our lead staff is certified and experienced in Montessori instruction.
 Students have the unique opportunity for experiential and real world learning.
 Teachers are inspired to help students to go beyond grade level and preparing them for their next academic adventure and for life.

-Grades: Infants (from 3 months) – Grade 9
+Grades: Infants (from 6 weeks) – Grade 9

 Students’ and Faculty’s Native Languages: 22

-Financial Aid: 12% of students receive tuition assistance
+Financial Aid: 20% of students receive tuition assistance

-Summer Camp: Ages 3 through 9 years
+Summer Camp: Ages 3 through 12 years

-Faculty: 58 full and part time teachers; All lead teachers are Montessori certified through the American Montessori Society
+Faculty: 45 full and part time teachers; All lead teachers are Montessori certified through the American Montessori Society

 Students’ Hometowns: Ann Arbor, Belleville, Brighton, Canton, Chelsea, Dexter, Howell, Livonia, Milan, Northville, Pinckney, Plymouth, Redford, Saline, South Lyon, Wayne, Whitmore Lake, Ypsilanti

-GLTW Students Have Attended: Colleges: University of Michigan, Michigan State University, Western Michigan University, Northern Michigan University, Wesleyan University, University of Pittsburgh, Indiana University, Ohio State University.
-High Schools: Catholic Central, Cranbrook, Community High School, Culver Academy (Indiana), Emerson, Father Gabriel Richard, Greenhills, Huron Valley Catholic, International Academy West, St. Francis of Assisi, and their local public high schools.
+GLTW Students Have Attended: High Schools: Catholic Central, Cranbrook, Community High School, Culver Academy (Indiana), Emerson, Father Gabriel Richard, Greenhills, Huron Valley Catholic, International Academy West, St. Francis of Assisi, and their local public high schools.
+Colleges: University of Michigan, Michigan State University, Western Michigan University, Northern Michigan University, Wesleyan University, University of Pittsburgh, Indiana University, Ohio State University.

-Memberships: American Montessori Society, International Montessori Council, Michigan Montessori Society
+Memberships: International Montessori Council, Michigan Montessori Society